KamilWlodarczyk2003/PacBoy/README.md

 # PacBoy 🟡👾

 **PacBoy** is a 3D game inspired by the classic **Pac-Man**, developed in **C++17** using **Modern OpenGL (3.3 Core)**.
 The project is educational in nature – the goal is to build a simple 3D game engine with rendering, basic AI, and clean architecture.
+⚡ **Currently in progress** – new features are being added step by step.

 ---